niebardzo/Emotions/README.md

 If you would like to ask me a question, please contact me: niebardzo@gmail.com.

+## Kudos

+Kudos to Adrian Rosebrock from [Pyimagesearch.com](https://www.pyimagesearch.com) for showing the simple and effective way of extracting the face landmark and for great tutorials that he does.

 ## To Do

 - [ ] Write a docsting for each class and each method in utils.
 - [x] Implement Feature Selection, implement checking feature importance with plotting.
-- [ ] Implement good model choosing with metrics and plotting - analyze.py -a tt
+- [x] Implement good model choosing with metrics and plotting - analyze.py -a tt
 - [ ] Finish README - record a demo, add drawings and diagrams.